-All retro-reflective material applied to garments, including extra small size garments complying with subsection B3.4 Garment design must be in strips 50±1mm wide.
+All retro-reflective material applied to garments, including extra small size garments complying with subsection B3.4 Garment design must be in strips no less than 50mm wide.
+Hoops must completely encircle the torso with no breaks except for the permitted front opening.
+Braces or the rear cross configuration must meet at the top of the shoulder and at the hoops.